-On March 27, 2015, Medley Capital Corporation and Great American Life Insurance Company ("GALIC") entered into a limited liability company operating agreement to co-manage MCC Senior Loan Strategy JV I LLC ("MCC JV").
-Medley Capital Corporation and GALIC have committed to provide \$100 million of equity to MCC JV, with Medley Capital Corporation providing \$87.5 million and GALIC providing \$12.5 million.
+On March 27, 2015, the Company and Great American Life Insurance Company ("GALIC") entered into a limited liability company operating agreement to co-manage MCC Senior Loan Strategy JV I LLC ("MCC JV").
+The Company and GALIC have committed to provide \$100 million of equity to MCC JV, with the Company providing \$87.5 million and GALIC providing \$12.5 million.
 MCC JV commenced operations on July 15, 2015.
 On August 4, 2015, MCC JV entered into a senior secured revolving credit facility (the "JV Facility") led by Credit Suisse, AG with commitments of \$100 million.
 On March 30, 2017, the Company amended the JV Facility previously administered by CS and facilitated the assignment of all rights and obligations of CS under the JV Facility to Deutsche Bank AG, New York Branch, ("DB") and increased the total loan commitments to \$200 million.
-As of September 30, 2017, MCC JV has drawn approximately \$130.5 million on the JV Facility.
-As of September 30, 2017, MCC JV had total investments at fair value of \$184.2 million.
-As of September 30, 2017, MCC JV's portfolio was comprised of senior secured first lien term loans to 46 different borrowers.
-As of September 30, 2017, certain investments in one portfolio company were on non-accrual status.
+As of September 30, 2018, MCC JV has drawn approximately \$179.3 million on the JV Facility.
+As of September 30, 2018, MCC JV had total investments at fair value of \$251.9 million.
+As of September 30, 2018, MCC JV's portfolio was comprised of senior secured first lien term loans to 56 different borrowers.
+As of September 30, 2018, certain investments in one portfolio company were on non-accrual status.

-Medley Capital Corporation has determined that MCC JV is an investment company under ASC 946, however in accordance with such guidance, Medley Capital Corporation will generally not consolidate its investment in a company other than a wholly owned investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
-Accordingly, Medley Capital Corporation does not consolidate its interest in MCC JV.
+The Company has determined that MCC JV is an investment company under ASC 946, however in accordance with such guidance, the Company will generally not consolidate its investment in a company other than a wholly owned investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
+Accordingly, the Company does not consolidate its interest in MCC JV.